swcarpentry/git-novice/instructors.md

 interesting topics, such as branching, hashes, and commit objects.

-Instead to try convince them that version control is useful for researchers working in teams or not, because it is:
+Instead to try convince them that version control is useful for researchers working in teams or not, because it is

 - a better way to "undo" changes,
 - a better way to collaborate than mailing files back and forth, and